 As a Lighter Fluid

-And no, that doesn’t mean it makes a good lighter fluid.
+This one should go without saying, but since we’ve heard of this being done, we’re putting it on the list.
+WD-40 is flammable.
+But no, that doesn’t mean it makes a good lighter fluid.
 Using WD-40 as a lighter fluid is extremely dangerous.
 Use lighter fluid as lighter fluid.

 For Anything That Comes Into Contact With Food

-WD40 is not food-safe.
+WD-40 is not food-safe.
 Don’t spray it on anything that will come into contact with food, such as grill grates.
 (Did we also mention that WD-40 is flammable?!)

 Can You Think of Any Other Places Where Not to Use WD40?

 If you’ve heard of other instances of people using WD-40 that could damage components or cause other problems, add your thoughts and experience in the comments section below.
+Looking to see what WD-40 is GOOD for?
+Read our article, “21 WD-40 Uses on Cars that You May Find Useful for Your RV!”

-Free RVing Tips, Tricks, Reviews, Giveaways & More
+Free RVing Tips, Tricks, Reviews & Giveaways

-Subscribe to our daily newsletter!
-We’ve been full-time RVers for 20 years (!) and share everything we’ve learned about RVing in our daily blog posts.
-Join our online community to receive a wealth of great RVing knowledge delivered right to your inbox.
+As 20-year full-timers, we share everything we’ve learned about RVing over the years.
+Join our online community to receive a wealth of great RVing knowledge delivered daily to your inbox.

-Whether this is your first time on the road or you’re a seasoned full-timer, you’ll love the wide range of RVing topics we cover.
-Don’t miss a single article or any of our famous RV gear Giveaways — Subscribe today!
+Whether you’re a new RVer or a seasoned full-timer, you’ll love the wide range of RVing topics we cover.
+Don’t miss a single article or any of our famous Giveaways.
+Subscribe to our newsletter today!

-Sunday 13th of August 2023
+Wednesday 13th of August 2025

 TheRVgeeks

-Saturday 12th of August 2023
+Saturday 9th of August 2025

 Steve

-Saturday 12th of August 2023
+Saturday 9th of August 2025

 TheRVgeeks

-Saturday 12th of August 2023
+Saturday 9th of August 2025